Why Deleted Files Keep Reappearing After Deletion?

 Second-to-none Recovery Tool

-- Support data recovery for sudden deletion, formatting, hard drive corruption, virus attack, system crash under different situations.
+- Support deleted file recovery, formatting, hard drive corruption, virus attack, system crash under different situations.

 - Recover files from formatted hard drive, emptied recycle bin, memory card, flash drive, digital camera, and camcorders